dPys/ForecastIntensity/README.md

 Usage
 -----
-To begin generating predictions, run the command below, using a local directory to mount of your choice.
+To begin generating predictions, run the command below, using a local directory of your choice to mount.
 ```
 docker run -it --rm -v {/path/to/a/local/working/directory/to/store/predictions}:/working forecastintensity
 ```